Salt Water As A Conductor Of Electricity

 • Type of Solvent: While we're focusing on water, the type of solvent also matters.
 The ability of a solvent to dissolve and dissociate salts, as well as its viscosity, affects ion mobility and conductivity.

-5. Comparison to Other Conductors: It's important to note that while salt water conducts electricity, it's not as efficient as metals.
+5. Comparison to Other Conductors: don't forget to note that while salt water conducts electricity, it's not as efficient as metals.
 Metals have a vast number of free electrons that can move easily through the material, making them excellent conductors.
 In salt water, the ions are much larger and move more slowly, encountering more resistance from the water molecules.
 This is why a metal wire will conduct electricity far better than a salt water solution of the same size.

 Trends and Latest Developments